Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples

 Activities - what you can apply for

-Your activities must be led by eligible First Nations, Inuit or Métis professional artists, cultural carriers or arts/cultural professionals and can include participation of or collaboration with non-Indigenous artists.
+Activities must be led by eligible First Nations, Inuit or Métis artists, cultural carriers or arts/cultural professionals.
+Activities may include participation of or collaboration with non-Indigenous artists.

 Who can apply